carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 ![edit chanloc 3d]({{ page.root }}/fig/edit_chanloc_3d.png)

 #### **Exploring the EEG properties from the Command Line**
-Although many of the EEG data properties are available for viewing and editing from the command line everything is also available within the EEG structure in the Workspace and can be explored in the Command Window.
+Although many of the EEG data properties are available for viewing and editing from the GUI, everything is also available within the EEG structure in the Workspace and can be explored in the Command Window.

 Let's list all of the fields in the EEG structure:
 ~~~